khaledabdrabo98/ProjetKF/README.md

 # ProjetKF

-The project's goal was to create a software animating a 3D mesh with live recorded facial expressions.
+The project's goal was to create a software able to animate a 3D mesh with live recorded facial expressions.

 ### Tech